How to care for your Guide or Assistance Dog

 Veterinary care for your dog

-Generally, our retired or withdrawn dogs will have been neutered – the males at nine months of age and the bitches at between 12 and 14 months of age.
-Where this is not the case, we ask that you get them neutered at your vet as soon as possible after re-homing.
+Generally, our retired or withdrawn dogs will have been neutered – the males at nine months of age and females between 12 and 14 months of age.

 Pet insurance for your dog